 Scientific Determinism has seven, Fatalism has five, and Unpredictability has seven sentences.
 One problem with a lot of studies is that they don’t bother to break these three down.
 Rather, they just suggest a lack of free will causes a particular action without separating these, even though these categories are extremely important.

 Both fatalism and unpredictability fall into problematic containers of thought that lead to types of futility and defeatism.
-So if these are injected into a study’s assessment of “lacking a belief in free will”, such says nothing about holding the types of non-belief in free will that actually align with reality.
-Lets look at these parts of the FAD-Plus for a moment:
+So if these are injected into a study’s assessment of “lacking a belief in free will”, this says nothing about holding the types of non-belief in free will that actually align with reality.
+Let’s look at these parts of the FAD-Plus for a moment: